 VCTC remains among the agencies receiving the lowest increases to pension costs.
 The increase remains relatively small because VCTC made a fiscally prudent decision to keep the benefit factor at 2% @ 60 for Classic employees.
 VCTC is also starting to benefit from PEPRA.
-Although the rates have fluctuated over the years (see Chart 10 - Historical Pension Employer Rates), VCTC's weighted average, blended employer rate since 1989 (or 30 years) is 8.562%.
+Although the rates have fluctuated over the years (see Chart 15 - Historical Pension Employer Rates), VCTC's weighted average, blended employer rate since 1989 (or 30 years) is 8.562%.

-Chart 10 - Historical Pension Employer Rates
+Chart 15 - Historical Pension Employer Rates

-The UAL fluctuates based on investment returns, pension costs and contributions, covered payroll, amortization periods, discount rate, actuarial assumptions, etc. and every few years, CalPERS performs an actuarial assumption study that reviews their economic and demographic assumptions.
-Then CalPERS modifies the information used to compute the employer's required contributions.
+The UAAL fluctuates based on investment returns, pension costs and contributions, covered payroll, amortization periods, discount rate, actuarial assumptions, etc. In addition, every few years, CalPERS performs an actuarial assumption study that reviews their economic and demographic assumptions and uses this information to compute the employer's required contributions.
 These modifications include asset liability management, actuarial assumption changes like mortality rates, discount rate adjustments and changes necessitated by PEPRA.
 Other adjustments occur annually, such as the adjustment for investment returns.
 One recent assumption change affecting the current rates is the lowering of the discount rate from 7.5% to 7%.
 A change that will affect rates beginning in Fiscal Year 2021/2022 is the shortening of the amortization period (from 30 years to 20 years) used to recognize gains and losses.
 The new policies will result in faster amortization of future changes in unfunded liability.
-Although many of these adjustments will increase employer rates, the anticipated outcome should be a more stable and sustainable pension plan.
-The estimated CalPERS employer contribution blended rates for the next five years are presented below in Table 7 - Projected CalPERS Pension Employer Blended Contribution Rates.
+Furthermore, because of the dramatic downturn in the economy due to the COVID-19 pandemic, the pension unfunded liability will likely increase and current rates are estimated to increase another 4 to 6 percent in two years.
+This investment loss increase will not materialize for two years, as it will be based on the June 2020 actuarial valuation that will influence the Fiscal Year 2022/2023 rates.
+Although many of the stabilizing adjustments will increase employer rates, the anticipated outcome should be a more stable and sustainable pension plan.
+The estimated CalPERS employer contribution blended rates for the next five years (before adjustments for the current economic downturn) are presented below in Table 7 - Projected CalPERS Pension Employer Blended Contribution Rates.